natasha0824inkf/klaviyo-insights-engine/README.md

 1. Data Flow

 A Supabase Edge Function pulls Klaviyo metrics once per day.
 It fetches raw JSON from the API, normalizes it, and writes structured rows into Postgres.
-The process is automated end-to-end — no Sheets, no exports, no manual steps.
+The process is automated end-to-end, meaninf no sheets, exports, or manual steps.

 2. ETL Logic